mathetake/mathetake.github.io/index.md

 #### October, 2019 - Current: software engineer at DMM.com
 - lead Machine Learning infrastructure (MLOps) team
-- build k8s/AWS infrastructure from scratch using terraform.
+- build k8s/AWS infrastructure from scratch using terraform
-- write an api server in Go which accepts every requests to the machine learning platform and works as a proxy.
+- write an api server in Go which accepts every requests to the machine learning platform and works as a proxy

 #### April, 2017 - September, 2019: software engineer at Gunosy Inc.
 - build machine learning models, recommendation algorithms